Garnish:

-It is not uncommon to see this drink stipulated with equal parts gin, Chartreuse and sweet vermouth, as called for in Harry Johnson's Bartender's Manual.
+It is not uncommon to see Bijou recipes with equal parts gin, Chartreuse and sweet vermouth, as called for in Harry Johnson's Bartender's Manual.
 In fact, that's the norm.
-Equal parts works, but it makes for a drink strong enough to drop a rhinoceros with Chartreuse overly dominant (and I love Chartreuse).
+Equal parts work, but it makes for a cocktail strong enough to drop a rhinoceros with Chartreuse overly dominant (and I love Chartreuse).

 Bijou cocktail (by Jamie Gordon)